palazzol/demon/moniker/new/targets/starshp1.rst

                               5
                      FFA0     6 IOADD    .equ   IOREGR            ;start of region FFE0     7 IOEND    .equ   STRTADD+0x07e0    ;end of region
-                              8
-                              9 ;
-                             10 ; For Demon Debugger Hardware - Rev D
-                             11 ;
-                             12 ; In earlier hardware designs, I tried to capture the address bus bits on a 13 ; read cycle, to use to write to the Arduino.
-But it turns out it is impossible 14 ; to know exactly when to sample these address bits across all platforms, designs, and 15 ; clock speeds
-                             16 ;
-                             17 ; The solution I came up with was to make sure the data bus contains the same information 18 ; as the lower address bus during these read cycles, so that I can sample the data bus just like the
-                             19 ; CPU would.
-                             20 ;
-                             21 ; This block of memory, starting at 0x07c0, is filled with consecutive integers.
-                             22 ; When the CPU reads from a location, the data bus matches the lower bits of the address bus.
-                             23 ; And the data bus read by the CPU is also written to the Arduino.
-                             24 ;
-                             25 ; Note: Currently, only the bottom two bits are used, but reserving the memory 26 ; this way insures that up to 5 bits could be used 27 ;
-                             28         ;.macro  ROMIO_TABLE_MACRO
-                             29         ;.bank   iowritebank   (base=IOREGW, size=0x20)
-                             30         ;.area   iowritearea   (BANK=iowritebank)
-                             31
-                             32         ;.DB     0x00,0x01,0x02,0x03,0x04,0x05,0x06,0x07,0x08,0x09,0x0a,0x0b,0x0c,0x0d,0x0e,0x0f
-                             33         ;.DB     0x10,0x11,0x12,0x13,0x14,0x15,0x16,0x17,0x18,0x19,0x1a,0x1b,0x1c,0x1d,0x1e,0x1f
-                             34         ;.endm
                               9
                              10 ; TIMER SETTING
                      0180    11 BIGDEL  .equ    0x0180      ; delay factor